phone_enabled

 Understand the energy market

 Due to the volatility of the energy market, energy prices fluctuate throughout the year.
-From February 2024 to February 2025, Utah experienced a 13.3% increase, the largest increase in residential electricity prices in the United States.
-Meanwhile, Nevada experienced the largest decrease, with rates dropping 14%.
+From May 2024 to May 2025, Maine experienced a 36.3% increase, the largest increase in residential electricity prices in the United States.
+Meanwhile, Nevada experienced the largest decrease, with rates dropping 17.7%.

 Changes in electricity prices may seem random, but a few primary factors typically determine how much you pay.
 These factors include: